AliMSDev/GamaShop/README.md

-This project created with React, Next, Redux, Sass.
+This project created with React, Next, Redux and Sass.